fynv/ScoreDraft/docs/intro_eng.md

   -run            run meteor
 ```

-With **scoredraft-ly**, the YAML file can be converted to a regular **LilyPond** file, which can be further improved for publishment.
+With **scoredraft -ly**, the YAML file can be converted to a regular **LilyPond** file, which can be further improved for publishment.
 More information besides the notes can be passed to the synthesizer engine, which doesn't necessarily go into the **LilyPond** file.

 ![](workflow.png)